Beauty and the Beast: The Enchanted Christmas: Music

-A soundtrack was released on September 9, 1997.
-The original score and songs were composed by Rachel Portman with lyrics written by Don Black.
+A soundtrack was released on September 16, 1997.
+The original score and songs were composed by Rachel Portman with lyrics written by Don Black, marking the first time in history that a Disney animated feature film has been scored by a woman.
 The film's songs were recorded "live" with an orchestra and the cast in a room, similar to the first film.

 "Stories", sung by Paige O'Hara, is about what Belle will give the Beast for a Christmas: a story book, and is heavily based on the motif in the finale of Jean Sibelius' symphony no. 5.
 "As Long As There's Christmas", the theme of the film, is about finding hope during Christmas Time.
 The song was sung by the cast of the film with a back-up chorus and is sung when Belle and the enchanted objects redecorate the castle for Christmas.
 "Don't Fall In Love", sung by Tim Curry, displays Forte's plan on keeping the Beast away from Belle to stop the spell from breaking.
 "A Cut Above The Rest", also sung by the cast, is about how teamwork and friends are very important in life.

 "Deck The Halls" is performed during the opening title by Jerry Orbach, David Ogden Stiers, Bernadette Peters, and the Chorus.
 Tracks 8 to 15 also act as a Christmas album of traditional carols sung by Paige O'Hara.